mobxjs/mobx/docs/best/react.md

 message.likes.push("Jennifer");
 ```

 This will react as expected.
-All array functions that do not mutate the array are tracked automatically.
+All array functions that mutate the array are tracked automatically.

 ---